By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Third, labels I have seen contain trans-fats – major contributors to arterial inflammation, the true root cause of heart disease (not cholesterol).

-Lastly, keep in mind that approximately 85 percent of corn grown in the U.S. is genetically modified (or “GMO”), which means it has likely been grown using extremely toxic pesticides.
+Lastly, keep in mind that more than 90 percent of corn grown in the U.S. is genetically modified (or “GMO”), which means it has likely been grown using extremely toxic pesticides.
 And, while GMOs have been shown to cause numerous adverse health effects in lab animals, they have not been tested for long-term safety in humans; read this handy fact sheet published by Alliance for Natural Health-USA for more information.

 2. Fat-Free Ice Cream